Memory Layout of a C Program

 Heap

 As we’ve seen, the stack has a limited size that doesn’t allow us to work with big data, and we don’t have control over it.
-This problem is solved by the Heap memory, a continuous part of virtual address space where the allocation and de-allocation of memory can be performed in real-time.

 Unlike stack memory there is no such automatic memory management and the allocation and de-allocation of heap memory is the primary responsibility of the programmer.